Development of New Academic Programs

 Typically, the time between the approval date and the effective date will include the development of the structures that allow the implementation of the program.
 These include building the program in Campus Solutions, in the Admissions systems (SLATE), and University Web pages.

-To facilitate the development of web based supports for the new programs, units should complete this form once a program proposal is submitted to the curriculum forms system.
+To facilitate the development of web based supports for the new programs, units should complete this New Academic Program Intake form (also mentioned above) once a program proposal is submitted to the curriculum forms system.
 This will provide web services with the appropriate contact information for questions regarding web content for the new program.